steveloughran/engineering-proposals/qualifying-an-SDK-upgrade.md

 and comment out all but the active one ones.
 Unfortunately, S3 express bucket names cannot be used within XML comments as the `--` sequence is forbidden.

-It is simpler to prefix out all
+It is simpler to prefix out entries with an X.

 ##### B1